SAP-archive/xf-application-mocks/commerce-mock/README.md

 kubectl apply -f https://raw.githubusercontent.com/SAP/xf-application-mocks/master/commerce-mock/deployment/k8s.yaml -n mocks
 ```

-That will deploy a `Service` of type ClusterIP, which need to expose manually via any Ingress type.
+This command deploys a `Service` of a ClusterIP type.
+You need to expose it manually using any Ingress type.

 ## Development